dfandrich/testclutch/README.md

 * Gnu automake
 * curl runtests (specific to the curl project)

+The logs parsed are those that are displayed as the tests are being run.
 If your test runner uses a different format for reporting on test results, you will need to create a parser to ingest them.

 ### Reports Jobs